-1) The school walking competition.
+- 1) The school walking competition.
 Hold up the chart that shows who won the first month for their class, their grade and their building.

-2) The President's Active Lifestyle Award.
+Ask if anybody is walking to school.
+Ask if anybody is serving as a member of the Walking Schoolbus Escort Cadre.
+Applaud anyone who is participating. - 2) The President's Active Lifestyle Award.
 Hold up your chart that shows who is ahead.
-Remind students that this one is for all of the physical activities that they do, not just walking or running.

-3) The President's Physical Fitness test.
+Remind students that this one is for all of the physical activities that they do, not just walking or running. - 3) The President's Physical Fitness test.
 Hold up the brochure that shows the tests that the kids will be taking - the President's Award, the National Award or the Participation Award.